dannysemi/runpod-serverless-proxy/README.md

 - `-c` or `--config`: Path to the config file.
 If this is provided, the application will load configurations from the specified file.
 - `-e` or `--endpoint`: API endpoint ID.
 This is mandatory if not loading from a config file.
 An alphanumeric string that should be found on the endpoint details for your Runpod serverless endpoint.
 - `-k` or `--api_key`: API key.
 This is mandatory if not loading from a config file.
 This is your Runpod API key.
-- `-m` or `--model`: Model.
+- `-m` or `--model`: Model name.
 This is mandatory if not loading from a config file.
 Used for routing requests to a specific worker.
+You can choose to name your models whatever you want.
+This is how you will reference them in the api or in menus with connected apps.
 Note: you can have multiple models/runpod endpoints if using a config file.
 - `-t` or `--timeout`: Timeout. *Default: 150*.
 Time in seconds before this app sends a request to cancel the job through runpod's api.
 - `-o` or `--use_openai_format`: Use OpenAI format. *Default: 1*.
 Tells the api to attempt to send the job as an OpenAI chat completion.
 Will fail if the model is not configured to handle messages (should have a chat template in its config)
 - `-b` or `--batch_size`: Batch size. *Default: 30*.